 Have you seen water being wasted?
 Report water waste here.

-Since February, EBMUD customers have cut back 10 percent.
-By following the mandatory measures and continuing to cut back your water use you stretch our existing supplies in case there isn’t enough rain and snow next winter to replenish our reservoirs.
+In 2014, EBMUD asked customers to conserve 10 percent and customers have exceeded that, cutting water use 13 percent to date.
+In 2015, EBMUD asks customers to cut back further, to 15 percent.
+By following the mandatory measures and continuing to cut back your water use, you stretch our existing supplies in case there isn’t enough rain and snow this winter to replenish our reservoirs.

 Short days + cool nights = less thirsty plants.
 With cool weather, short days and rain, it’s time to turn irrigation off.
 If conditions are dry, water your trees and shrubs by hand once every two weeks or as needed.
 Remember: state restrictions that mandate cutting back on outdoor watering remain in effect.